-TRITEC developed and is currently building 260 residential units at 75 Hoffman Avenue in Lindenhurst, Long Island, New York.
+TRITEC developed 260 residential units at 75 Hoffman Avenue in Lindenhurst, Long Island, New York.

-The facility will be 3 and 4 stories in height and have some underground parking.
-TRITEC has already made drastic improvements to the creek that bisects the site.
-The building and two bridges will span the waterway restored to its natural state as an amenity for the residents.
+The facility is 3 and 4 stories in height and has underground parking below a portion of the building.
+TRITEC made drastic improvements to the creek that bisects the site.
+The building and two bridges will span the waterway, restored to its natural state as an amenity for the residents.